 Not pay – “Freebie keywords” for finding free services, products or resources.

-Optimising for search intent
+Optimizing for search intent

 To understand keyword intent, experiment with different queries and determine the search intent.
 If the pages do not match the search intent, it is not the right page to optimise for the keyword.
 Look for a page that fits.
 Beef up the content with relevant information the user wants.